 Many physicians are responsible for paying overhead costs associated with running their practice.
 These costs come directly from any income they take in and have a huge range: from about 5% for some specialties, up to 35% for family practice, and even higher for other specialties.
 Overhead costs are typically comprised of IT infrastructure such as computers and electronic medical records software; medical equipment such as stethoscopes, blood pressure cuffs, weight scales, etc.; staff support, office rent, insurance, and utility payments, to name a few.
 The doctors’ income as reported in government’s annual ‘blue book’ is gross income that needs to cover payment of these overhead costs – that total would need to have overhead costs subtracted from it to identify the net amount of doctors’ income.

 For the past 15 years, Joint Collaborative Committees (JCCs) have been working to improve BC’s health care system.
-A partnership between Doctors of BC and the BC government, the four committees – General Practice Services Committee, the Specialist Services Committee, the Shared Care Committee, and the Joint Standing Committee on Rural Issues – connect doctors, government, health authorities, patients and families, health professions, and other stakeholders who work together to improve access to care by focusing on patients and families/caregivers, building physician capacity, and coordinating health system services.
+A partnership between Doctors of BC and the BC government, the four committees – Family Practice Services Committee, the Specialist Services Committee, the Shared Care Committee, and the Joint Standing Committee on Rural Issues – connect doctors, government, health authorities, patients and families, health professions, and other stakeholders who work together to improve access to care by focusing on patients and families/caregivers, building physician capacity, and coordinating health system services.

 Funding for the work undertaken by the JCCs is provided through the Physician Master Agreement (PMA).